Broadband Resources (LWV Rural Caucus)

 - They're only guessing about where each user lives: so-called "geolocation" can put you in the wrong county, the wrong state, or occasionally even the wrong country.

 The FCC map is the worst.
 The FCC considers a census block served by a broadband provider if even one house or business in the block is served (Broadband Data and Mapping: Background and Issues for the 117th Congress, p.
 13).
 But the FCC broadband map makes is even worse than that, coloring whole counties rather than Census blocks.
 More background: CNET: Millions of Americans can't get broadband because of a faulty FCC map.
 There's a fix.
+More recently, Comcast gave false map data to FCC—and didn’t admit it until Ars got involved.

 Be aware of those issues when evaluating maps.